 What Makes Boxelder Bugs Appear Threatening

 In addition, an insect with red and black markings is more than a little menacing.
 Some bugs with these markings are also capable of delivering a very painful bite.
-The insect order Hemiptera is the group in which true bugs belong.
+The insect order Hemiptera is the group to which true bugs belong.

 These insects or bugs have two antennae, six legs, and mouthparts that are piercing.
 These mouthparts permit the bug to bite into and suck out the juices of a plant.